 The assembled employees, who are always on high alert for executive clues and cues, think something along the lines of, “Oh, now we know what she really wants!” and head back to their respective workgroups to report on the incident.

-Thus, quite often, are new initiatives begun and significant policies suddenly reversed!
+Thus, quite often, are new initiatives inadvertently launched and significant policies suddenly reversed!
 And yet all that actually happened was that the leader happened to remember something interesting from a prior meeting, or found the presenter’s style awkward and lost patience, or maybe just needed another cup of coffee or an early lunch.

 You can’t always do it during the meeting, but at the very least, send an emissary soon after the event to validate the leader’s intent.
 Here’s a sample approach: